acidonper/ocp-gitops-argocd-with-sealed-secrets/README.md

 mysecret-argocd                   Opaque                                1      11m
 ```

-It is also possible to check the state of the Argo CD application in the terminal:
+It is also possible to check the status of the Argo CD application in the terminal:

 ```$bash
 oc get application secrets -n openshift-gitops